edefalque/signalk-stripcharts/README.md

 ### Options
 Options governing all charts are given in signalk-stripcharts/js/stripcharts_options.js.
 See comments in the file.

+The following options can also be entered as query parameters after the url when launching stripcharts.html: timeTol and logTypes.
+They will then override the values in stripcharts_options.js.

 ### Chart specifications
 The specifications files are installed in signalk-stripcharts/specs/ .Ample comments are provided for those features that were not explained above.